 Meaning: Have an advantage that is currently being withheld for future purposes.

-Example: Brian kept quiet at the board meeting, who knew he had an Ace hidden up his sleeve the whole time.
+Example: Brian kept quiet at the board meeting, who knew he had an Ace hidden up his sleeve the whole time?

 10. A black sheep

-Meaning: Being a disgrace for the family.
+Meaning: Being a disgrace to the family.

 11. Hook, line and sinker